hites77/Bacteria-hybrid-genome-assembly-pipeline/README.md

     --pacbio long_reads.fq.gz --outdir assembly-results
 ```

+If you are using Nanopore long reads instead, replace `--pacbio` with `--nanopore`.

 If evaluation cannot be automatically carried out (eg. possibility of multiple bacterial genomes), a message will be printed to the command line.
 You will then have to invoke the evaluation script manually for each chromosome and plasmid using the [`evaluateChromosome.nf` and `evaluatePlasmid.nf`](#evaluation) scripts.

 #### Adjusting parameters